-To ensure we address the infant mortality crisis, United Way:
+To effectively address the infant mortality crisis, United Way:

 - Is raising awareness about the issue by revealing how racial birth outcome disparities affect all sectors of society.